 It could also end up costing you a significant amount of money down the road – when there is nothing you can do about it.
 Navigating legal issues, of which divorce has many, requires knowledge and understanding that most people just don’t have… unless, of course, you’re a lawyer.

-If you are considering a DIY divorce to save money, take these five things into consideration first.
+If you are considering doing everything yourself during a divorce to save money, take these five things into consideration first.

 “Marilyn Stowe, a divorce lawyer in the UK, created a list of the pros and cons of DIY divorce and pointed out that without a lawyer to help explain divorce proceedings, people may agree to terms they don’t actually want.
 ‘You may agree to demands only to discover, sometime later, that you were ‘bilked’ of your rights and entitlements,’ she said.”